viswa2/DevOps/aws-fundamentals/README.md

 Amazon S3 Outposts delivers object storage to your on-premises AWS Outposts environment.
 Amazon S3 Outposts is designed to store data durably and redundantly across multiple devices and servers on your Outposts.
 It works well for workloads with local data residency requirements that must satisfy demanding performance needs by keeping data close to on-premises applications.

 Reference Links: https://aws.amazon.com/s3/storage-classes/

+## AWS Storage Gateway ##

+AWS Storage Gateway is a hybrid cloud storage service that gives you on-premises access to virtually unlimited cloud storage.
+All data transferred between the gateway and AWS storage is encrypted using SSL (for all three types of gateways - File, Volume and Tape Gateways).

 ## Amazon Elastic File System (Amazon EFS) ##